Setting up Load Balancer Service with Cilium in KinD Cluster

 link/ether 0a:86:ac:2a:fe:a5 brd ff:ff:ff:ff:ff:ff link-netnsid 1

-vethf413b4a@if5: This is a virtual Ethernet interface (veth) named “vethf413b4a” It is paired with another veth interface in a network namespace (container).
-It is connected to the bridge interface “br-38055463db3c”, this represents the link between the container and bridge discussed previously.
+vethf413b4a@if5: This is a virtual Ethernet interface (veth), it is paired with another veth interface in a linux network namespace of the container. ethf413b4a is connected to the bridge interface br-38055463db3c.

 To achieve similar connectivity on macOS host, we are going to use docker mac net connect.
 This tool establishes a basic network tunnel between macOS and the Docker Desktop Linux VM. docker-mac-net-connect creates a virtual network interface (utun), acting as the bridge between your Mac and the Docker Desktop Linux VM.